 If you’re overweight or obese, aim to drop some pounds.
 Even a little weight loss goes a long way toward achieving lower cholesterol.

-Research in Translational Behavioral Medicine found that people who lost 5 to 10 percent of their weight showed a reduction in total cholesterol, LDL, and triglycerides.
-And the numbers got even better when people lost more than 10 percent.
+Research in Translational Behavioral Medicine found that people who lost 5 to 10% of their weight showed a reduction in total cholesterol, LDL, and triglycerides—and the numbers got even better when people lost more than that.

 Quitting can make a big difference.
 A review of studies found that HDL levels increase by as much as 30 percent just after three weeks of stopping smoking.

 As strong as the argument to quit smoking is, it’s rarely easy to do.
 Dr. Chokshi says the key is to devise a personal strategy by understanding and addressing the reasons you smoke.

 - Dana Hunnes, PhD, senior dietitian at the Ronald Reagan UCLA Medical Center and professor at the Fielding School of Public Health in Los Angeles